codesport/admin-panel/README.md

 # About React
 React is a Javascript library created by Facebook.
 It is focused on User Interface (UI) rendering (i.e., the view component of the Model View Controller \[MVC\] design pattern).
-Raect uses a [JSX](https://www.google.com/search?what+is+JSX?) which allows the coder to combine HTML and JavaScript.
-React was open-sourced to the developer community on [May 29, 2013](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline#2013theyearofthebiglaunch).
+It was open-sourced to the developer community on [May 29, 2013](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline#2013theyearofthebiglaunch).
+React apps are often coded in [JSX](https://www.google.com/search?what+is+JSX?).
+JSX allows the coder to combine HTML and JavaScript.

 ## Functional Components

 ## Updates to JavaScript from ES6